-The project SEXHUM (Sexual Humanitarianism: Migration, Sex Work and Trafficking will study the relation between migration, sex work and trafficking in the global sex industry by analysing migrant’s own understandings and experiences of agency and exploitation.
+The project SEXHUM (Sexual Humanitarianism: Migration, Sex Work and Trafficking studies the relation between migration, sex work and trafficking in the global sex industry by analysing migrant’s own understandings and experiences of agency and exploitation.

-In order to meet its aims and objectives the project will hire 4 postdoctoral researchers for 36 months to undertake fieldwork in each of the 4 national settings of the project.
+In order to meet its aims and objectives the project hired 6 postdoctoral researchers for 36 months to undertake fieldwork in each of the 4 national settings of the project.

 The proposed research methodology draws upon a combination of qualitative methods: long-term participant observation, semi-structured interviewing, and art-science ethnographic filmmaking (ethnofiction).
 This methodological approach was adopted in order to enable the research team to observe and analyse the individual, social and intersubjective dimensions through which sex workers’ understandings of agency and exploitation emerge and evolve along the migration experience.